Air Force Radio News 12 August 2019

-Today's story: Members of the U.S. Air Force and Mongolian Armed Forces conducted a mass casualty exercise during Pacific Angel 19-3.
+Today's story: Members of the U.S. Air Force and Mongolian Armed Forces conducted a mass casualty exercise, during Pacific Angel 19-3, a joint and combined humanitarian assistance engagement, enhancing participating nations’ humanitarian aid and disaster relief capabilities while providing beneficial services to people in need throughout South and East Asia.

 |Date Taken: